appdev-lessons/debugging/content.md

 - **Backtrace Inspection**: Use `backtrace` to view the call stack and understand how the code reached the current point.

 ## Debugging Views and Partials
-You can also debug views in Rails:
+You can also debug views:

 ```erb
 <%# app/views/users/new.html.erb %>